microsoftgraph/microsoft-graph-docs/concepts/cross-device_app_configuration.md

 To assert your domain ownership for your cross-device app, you'll need to add a [DNS TXT](https://go.microsoft.com/fwlink/?linkid=871417) entry for your domain with a unique value provided to you in the Dev Center.
 This value is unique per cross-device app.
 To find the unique value for your app, simply login to Windows Dev Center and choose **Cross-device experiences** from the menu at left to start configuring a new cross-device app.
 Once you've given your new cross-device app a name, select **Verify your cross-device app domain** from the sub-menu.
 This page will display instructions with a unique value **inline** (*e.g. MS=95ff4557-813f-45a5-b2f6-1f94170b979f*).
 Make sure to copy the entire value including 'MS='

 ### Step 2: Collect your platform-specific application IDs
-**Collect the platform-specific application IDs for each application and platform which will use the [Activity Feed](../api-reference/v1.0/resources/activity-feed-api-overview.md) and/or [Device Relay API](../api-reference/beta/resources/project-rome-overview.md).**
+**Collect the platform-specific application IDs for each application and platform which will use [Project Rome APIs] (https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/project_rome_overview).**
 You'll need to collect each of the platform-specific application IDs in order to associate them to your cross-device app identity.
 Using Windows Dev Center, you'll be able to select from *Universal Windows Platform* apps associated to your developer account, but you'll need to manually provide application ids for any of your win32, iOS and/or Android apps and identify the primary URL for any associated web apps.
 You can associate up to 10 ids per platform.

 #### Where do I find these ids?